Ipgnosis/tic_tac_toe/README.md

 These results are the average of 3 runs of 1m games each.
 This establishes the approximate baseline probability for each of the 3 outcomes.

-The metric for success is that the 'Nought' agent ('O'), must consistently exceed the random win rate for Agent Nought against a human player playing as Agent 'X'.
+The metric for success is that the 'Nought' agent ('O'), must consistently exceed the random win rate (~28.9%) against a human player playing as Agent 'X'.